-House Fire breaks out in downtown Elkins
+House fire breaks out in downtown Elkins

-ELKINS, W.Va. – A witness caught video footage of a house fire in downtown Elkins on the evening of June 2.
+ELKINS, W.Va.
+(WBOY) — A witness caught video footage of a house fire in downtown Elkins on the evening of July 2.

-According to the witness, Lorie Wyant, the house fire took place on 223 Second Street, which is on the corner of Henry Street, and began at about 8 p-m.
+According to a witness, the house fire took place on 223 Second St., which is on the corner of Henry Street and began at about 8 p.m.

 The Second Street house has suffered fire, smoke, and water damage.
-As of 11:15 p.m. on Sunday, no injuries or cause of the fire have been reportee.
+As of 11:15 p.m. on Sunday, no injuries or the cause of the fire have been reported.

 12 News reached out to the Randolph County 911, but officials were unable to provide any more information.